A Simple Guide to a Stoic Morning Routine

 Step 5: Priority Focus (2 minutes)

-What to do: Choose one main priority for today.
-Write it down and commit to protecting time for it, regardless of other demands.
+What to do: Choose one main priority for today, write it down, and commit to protecting time for it.

 Benefits of a Stoic Morning Routine

-- Mental resilience: You're prepared for challenges instead of surprised by them
+• Mental resilience: You are prepared for challenges instead of surprised by them.

-- Daily focus: You know what matters most and protect your energy for it
+• Daily focus: You know what matters most and consciously protect your time and energy.

 How to Start: Your First Week